LEFapps/mani-pona/README.md

 - The system differentiates between different types of ledger (e.g. professional, private) and automatically uses the relevant parameters for these different types

 ### Ledger
-- The user can initialise a ledger (this happens in the final step of the registration process, a user can not have an account without also having a ledger)
+- The user can initialize a ledger (this happens in the final step of the registration process, a user can not have an account without also having a ledger)
 - The user can request that their ledger is blocked by an application admin
 - The user can see the balance of their ledger
 - The user can see predictions of their future balance, as it relates to demurrage and GI